Ludwig Wittgenstein: Saul Kripke

-Saul Kripke's 1982 book Wittgenstein on Rules and Private Language contends that the central argument of Wittgenstein's Philosophical Investigations is a devastating rule-following paradox that undermines the possibility of our ever following rules in our use of language.
-Kripke writes that this paradox is "the most radical and original sceptical problem that philosophy has seen to date."
+Saul Kripke's 1982 book Wittgenstein on Rules and Private Language contends that the central argument of Wittgenstein's Philosophical Investigations is a devastating rule-following paradox that undermines the possibility of ever following rules in our use of language.
+Kripke writes that this paradox is "the most radical and original sceptical problem that philosophy has seen to date".

 Kripke's book generated a large secondary literature, divided between those who find his sceptical problem interesting and perceptive, and others, such as John McDowell, Stanley Cavell, Gordon Baker, Peter Hacker, Colin McGinn, and Peter Winch who argue that his scepticism of meaning is a pseudo-problem that stems from a confused, selective reading of Wittgenstein.
 Kripke's position has, however, recently been defended against these and other attacks by the Cambridge philosopher Martin Kusch (2006).

 Works

 A collection of Ludwig Wittgenstein's manuscripts is held by Trinity College, Cambridge.